cassandracaluag/Vitality/README.md

 - Press 'Sign Up' and input a username, password, and your first name.
 - Press 'Sign Up' button
 - If account already exists, follow directions on the red button.
+### For Returning Users:
+- Press 'Login' and input your username and password.
+- Press 'Login' button.
+- If a red button emerges, you don't have an account yet - make one by pressing the red button.
-- You should be on the menu.
+- You should now be on the menu.
 The menu displays three buttons - the core features of Vitality.
 Press on the one that you would like to access.
-- ## Resilience Reminders:
+## Resilience Reminders:
-- ldkfsldk
-### For Returning Users:
+- Press the left (back) and right (forward) buttons to scroll through each of the Resilience Reminders.
+- If you want to share your own insight, press the button that says 'Click Here to Share your Insight!'
+- Once pressed, fill out the fields.
+Remember to be respectful and kind, and not to share any sensitive information.
+If you would not like others to know your generalized location, input 'Location' for that given field.
+- Once filled out, press the 'Share' button.
+- You can share as many messages as you'd like.
+- Once done, you can click the 'Back' button, redirecting you to the page displaying all Resilience Reminders.
+- Click 'Back to Menu' once done with Resilience Reminders, and want to access other Vitality features.